ibericode/mailchimp-top-bar/readme.txt

 2. The settings page of the MailChimp Top Bar plugin.

 == Changelog ==

+= 1.0.6 - March 17, 2015 =

+**Fixes**

+- Compatibility issues with latest version of Enfold theme
+- Conflict with other plugins shipping _very old_ versions of Composer

+**Improvements**

+- Allow simple inline tags in the bar text

 = 1.0.5 - February 25, 2015 =